kalviumcommunity/S54_Rajashree_Capstone_Expense_Tracker/README.md

-# OneTrack
+# CashTrackrr

 ## Project Idea

-OneTrack is a versatile financial management app designed to streamline both personal and business expenses.
+CashTrackrr is a versatile financial management app designed to streamline both personal and business expenses.
 With distinct modes tailored for individual and professional use, the app aims to offer a seamless and intuitive experience for users to manage their budgets, transactions, and financial goals.

 ## Features